ypinhsuan/tp/docs/UserGuide.md

 ### Statistics : `stats`

-Gives an overall summary of a student's attendance.
+Gives you an overall summary of a student's attendance and participation scores.

 Format: `stats c\1 s\1`
 * Gives a summary of the student's attendance at the specified `CLASS_INDEX` + `LESSON_INDEX` + `STUDENT_INDEX